SnoozyRests/CyberSecurity_trends_futures_coursework/README.md

 * Make an influencing case as to why your proposal issue / solution is important

 ### Deliverables
-Component A:
+* Component A:
-...Present your findings and proposed solutions to the staff during the assessment period, supporting powerpoint slides are to be submitted in PPT or PDF format before demonstration date.
+   Present your findings and proposed solutions to the staff during the assessment period, supporting powerpoint slides are to be submitted in PPT or PDF format before demonstration date.
-Component B:
+* Component B:
-...Written report submitted via Blackboard before 1400h 02.04.2020 in either DOC or PDF format.
+Written report submitted via Blackboard before 1400h 02.04.2020 in either DOC or PDF format.